LoosTeam/PoPS_tutorial/README.md

 module load PoPS/v0.2
 module load MAGMA/v1.10
 ```
 Loading these modules will give you access to the different scripts used for PoPS.
-You can check if it is correctly loaded with these commands:
+You can use these commands to check if the modules are loading properly, and also to view additional flags for the tools:
 ```
 munge_feature_directory.py -h
 pops.py -h